baragaun/first-spark-app/README.md

 ## Testing

-This project includes both unit tests and end-to-end (e2e) tests.
+This project includes unit tests, and end-to-end (e2e) tests and a Storybook instance.

 ### Unit Tests